Sundays Live at 9 AM and 5 PM • More Info

 Sunday Adult Formation

-2021-bcp-2_7762021 Sunday Adult Formation: A Year With the Book of Common Prayer
+A Year With the Book of Common Prayer

 Each month will bring installments for A Year with The Book of Common Prayer.
-We will be exploring in 2021 the big questions of faith and life and God through the lense of the Book of Common Prayer.
+We will be exploring in 2021 the big questions of faith and life and God through the lens of the Book of Common Prayer.

 We will learn more about the Book of Common Prayer over the course of the year and use it to explore topics central to our faith and life together as community.